mixonic/rfcs/text/0000-module-unification-namespaces.md

 * The addon author can use a post-install generator to re-export their component into the app's package scope, making it act like any other component or helper in the app.
-This is effective but not very upgrade-friendly, as the app and not the addon decide what will be makde global.
+This is effective but not very upgrade-friendly, as the app and not the addon decide what will be make global.
 * The addon author can use a broccoli transform to add their re-export to the applications `src/` tree.
 This technique would be better, but is clumsy to implement and makes writing good tempalate tooling impossible.